ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 ### Game Maker games

-Game Maker games such as Undertale and Danger Gazers don't start in the `scout` runtime, because they assume that newer Debian/Ubuntu libraries are available.
+Several Game Maker games don't start in the `scout` runtime, because they assume that newer Debian/Ubuntu libraries are available.

+Known to be affected:

+* Danger Gazers
+* Demetrios
+* Undertale

 Workaround: don't use SteamLinuxRuntime for those games yet, or try using the `scout_layered_slim` branch (see above).